 I cannot stopping making these pumpkin oat flour muffins!
 Seriously.
 I’m obsessed.
-I already had a love affair with homemade oat flour and oat flour recipes, especially oat flour muffins, because I love an easy, flourless, gluten-free recipe that requires no special ingredients!
+I already had a love affair with making 1-minute homemade oat flour and naturally gluten-free oat flour recipes because I love an easy, flourless, GF recipe that requires no special ingredients!

-These muffins combine the same ease of oat flour bread, by using gluten-free oatmeal to make affordable oat flour at home.
-Couple that with warm, cozy pumpkin spice and pumpkin puree, and you have a wholesome, healthy muffin to get your day started right!
+These muffins combine the same ease of my highly-reviewed oat flour bread recipe, by using gluten-free oatmeal to make affordable oat flour at home.
+Couple that with warm, cozy pumpkin spice and pumpkin puree, and you have a wholesome muffin to get your day started right!

 Simply use a blender or food processor to blend the oats into flour.
 Add the remaining ingredients, process for a few seconds more, pour into the muffin tins, and bake.
 It only requires minutes of effort and no flour!

-- Oat Flour – For gluten-free muffins, use certified gluten-free oats or oat flour.
+- Oat Flour – For gluten-free muffins, use certified GF oats or oat flour.
 If you have oat flour on hand, see the recipe notes for the slightly adjusted amount needed.

-- Pumpkin – Reap those healthy canned pumpkin benefits (hello protein!), while also adding moisture without needing extra oil.
-Since this recipe doesn’t use the whole can, reserve the extra to make these chewy, homemade gluten-free pumpkin cookies!
+- Pumpkin – Adds moisture without needing extra oil.
+Since this recipe doesn’t use the whole can, reserve the extra to make these chewy, homemade gluten-free pumpkin cookies or seriously fluffy almond flour pumpkin bread.

 - Oil – A small amount of oil is needed, any preferred type may be used